IliaIdakiev/hg-resolvers/README.md

 # HG Resolvers

 Are you sick of the navigation blocking Angular resolvers.
-No problem... just use the hg-resolve component or directive for the different parts inside your component templates that need to be load and present some data and create resolver directives that you can attach to the inidvidual resolve components.
+No problem... just use the hg-resolve component/directive for the different parts inside your component templates that need to load and present data and create reusable resolver directives that you can attach to the inidvidual resolve components/directives.
 You can also provide your cool loader to be visualized while loading the data or you can use the exported hg resolve component/directive (using `hgResolver`) with a template variable to be able to get access to the `isResolvedSuccessfully` variable.
 You can also trigger a refresh on all of the resolvers by using the `resolve` method or `refresh$.next()` subject on the resolve component/directive or trigger a individual resolve by querying the directive with ViewChild and calling the `resolve()` method inside the template.
 You can also configure the resolvers to resolve automatically on stream emissions.
-For more info check out the [app](https://stackblitz.com/github/IliaIdakiev/hg-resolvers) or look bellow.
+For more info check out the [DEMO APP](https://stackblitz.com/github/IliaIdakiev/hg-resolvers) or look bellow.
 Happy coding!

 *NOTE: You can check the `src` folder of this repo for a more detailed explanation but the usage is as follows:*